 Pilates is great if you are looking to improve in your specific sport, increase weight during resistance training, or enhance your general health and fitness.
 With stronger abdominal, back, hip, and glute muscles, your activity-specific movement patterns will be more efficient and effective.
 And if that is not enough, a strong core and improved movement patterns will also help you reduce or entirely prevent injuries to your back and extremities.
 Pilates exercises are designed to activate certain muscles you would not normally use on a day-to-day basis such as your glutes and core.

 Is Pilates for everyone?
 Yes!
 Whether you are 12 or 70 years old, Pilates is a great option for you!
 Whether you are heading into surgery or trying to avoid it, Pilates is a great option for you!
-Whether you are a lazy person or a professional athlete, Pilates is a great option for you!
+If you are a lazy person or a professional athlete, Pilates is a great option for you!
 I think you get the point…

 Now that you have a generalized idea of what Pilates is, here is a list of the top 10 exercises you can do!